nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-C.md

   - `convertToRelativeAbundance=FALSE` - a boolean specifying whether or not the value in the taxon table should be converted to per sample relative abundance values

   **Returns:** a named list containing two dataframes: `taxon_table` and `metadata`
-    - a dataframe
+    - a dataframe of aggregated feature counts by group
-    - dataframe containing
+    - a dataframe containing group specific metadata for the aggregated feature count
 </details>

 #### get_ncbi_ids()